MarkPajak/RealTimeTableEditor/README.md

  - table data can be edited in real time and changes synced with mysql

 PREREQUISITES
- - this project is build using the Backbone and REQUIRJS framework, along with their various dependencies.
+ - this project is build using the Backbone and RequireJS framework, along with their various dependencies.
 The server implementation runs on a typical LAMP setup

 SETUP